-Fig. 1 showed PKNP, targeted area, located at Siem Reap province, Cambodia (Hayes et al., 2013).
+Figure 1 showed PKNP, targeted area, located at Siem Reap province, Cambodia (Hayes et al., 2013).
 Over centuries, the PKNP provided not only main source of water for the city use throughout full year, but also for underground water, which support Angkor Wat temple basement and its scenery (Gaughan, Binford, & Southworth, 2009).
-Recently, the water from the park contributed importantly daily consumption population. agriculture of provincial However, there were concerns on deforestation, led to cause on both water quality and quantity from the park.
+Recently, the water from the park contributed importantly daily consumption and agriculture of provincial population.
+However, there were concerned on the deforestation, led to cause on both water quality and quantity from the park.